Ariadne's Tribe: Minoan Spirituality for the Modern World

 Though she's not as well-known as some of the other Minoan deities who made their way into the later Olympian pantheon, Eileithyia, the divine midwife and goddess of childbirth, was profoundly important to the ancient Cretans.

 The meaning of her name is disputed, though it may have its roots in the term ‘to bring’ or ‘to deliver,’ which would make sense for a goddess of childbirth, or possibly in the word for ‘to aid or relieve.’
-She is sometimes depicted as multiples – the Eileithyias – rather than a single goddess, and sometimes as a dual goddess, one who either slows labor or speeds it, depending on her attitude toward the laboring woman.
-To me, her multiplicity links her to the oldest female deities such as the Fates and the Mothers (Meteres or Matrones).
+She is sometimes depicted as multiples – the Eileithyias – rather than a single goddess, and sometimes as a dual goddess, one who either slows labor or speeds it up, depending on her attitude toward the laboring woman.

 The Minoans worshiped Eileithyia at a cave near Amnisos, the ancient port that served the city of Knossos and other nearby towns.
-Archaeologists have found evidence of her continuous worship in that cave beginning in Neolithic times, so she is one of the oldest Minoan deities and may trace back to Neolithic Anatolia, where the Minoans' ancestors migrated from.
-According to legend, Eileithyia was born in that cave, making her a part of the living landscape of the island, much like Rhea.
+Archaeologists have found evidence of her continuous worship in that cave beginning in Neolithic times, so she's one of the oldest Minoan deities and may trace back to Neolithic Anatolia, where the Minoans' ancestors migrated from.
+According to legend, Eileithyia was born in that cave on Crete, making her a part of the living landscape of the island, much like Rhea.

-In the cave, archaeologists have found figurines of women in childbirth, nursing babies, and in prayer postures.
-These votive offerings women made to this goddess tell us what they wanted from Eileithyia, which is pretty much the same thing pregnant women have always desired and still hope for: a safe and fast delivery of a healthy child who nurses strongly and grows well.
+In the cave, archaeologists have found figurines of women in childbirth, in prayer postures, and nursing infants.
+These offerings that women made to this goddess tell us what they wanted from Eileithyia, which is pretty much the same thing pregnant women have always desired and still hope for: a safe and fast delivery of a healthy child who nurses strongly and grows well.
 In this way, Eileithyia ties us to our ancestors going back through the generations and the millennia.

 The stalagmites and stalactites in her sacred cave were ritual focuses for the women who made pilgrimages there.
 One of the larger stalagmites may have been viewed as an emanation of the goddess herself, in place of a statue or other representation.
 This connects back to the columns in Minoan temples and sacred houses, as well as in Minoan art, since they, too, are goddess symbols.